 The International Coach Federation (ICF) recognizes the importance of protecting our users’ privacy.
-To that end we have created the privacy statement and spam policy in order to demonstrate our commitment to privacy.
+To that end we have created our privacy statement and spam policy in order to demonstrate our commitment to privacy.
 Information on how site content can and cannot be used is also listed below.
 Please note that spam laws and regulations above and beyond ICF’s policies may apply to commercial electronic messages sent to individuals who have elected to list their contact information on the ICF website.

 ICF and its Web hosting company, acting as ICF’s agent, collect and store technical information about your visit to our website.
 We use this information for statistical purposes to make our site more accessible to visitors and the information we collect is not provided to any other third party.
 Specifically, we may record:

 Demographic and profile data collected at our site may be added to a database maintained by ICF to customize your website experience.
 It may be used to contact users of the web site for online surveys or advocacy purposes if the user has indicated an interest.
-No personal information is ever shared or sold to a third party.

 The website contains links to other sites.
 ICF is not responsible for the privacy practices of such websites.
 Inclusion of links to an outside website, whether in an advertisement or content area of ICF’s website, is not an endorsement of the website or a guarantee that the information it contains is accurate.